hamzaswed/vanillajs-guess-my-number-game/README.md

 ## Feedback

-If you have any feedback, please reach out to us at hamzaswed66@gmail.com
+If you have any feedback, please reach out to me at hamzaswed66@gmail.com

 ## Used Tecnologes

 **Client:** Html, Css, Javascript

-**Server:** ..